isomerpages/mccy-cpro/_resources/resumption-of-religious-activities.md

 ROs that have submitted their SMPs in Phase 3 must acknowledge the new conditions for religious activities updated on 18 June 2021 before commencing the activities.
 Submit the acknowledgement form **[here](https://go.gov.sg/phase3ackformha)**.
 ROs who had acknowledged the conditions before 18 June 2021 should **re-acknowledge the new conditions**.

-### Recording and Broadcast of Religious Services and Prayers

-ROs who wish to use their premise for recording and broadcast of religious services and prayers must notify CPRO Programme Office via **[https://go.gov.sg/notificationform](https://go.gov.sg/notificationform)** at least 2 days before conducting the digital productions.

-From 21 June, ROs do not need to notify CPRO before proceeding with these productions.

 ### Revised Safe Management Measures Checklist

 ROs that have not submitted their Safe Management Plans (SMPs) previously for Phase 3 will need to submit their plans, at least 2 days before commencing any activities outlined above.
 This includes ROs that have submitted their Safe Management Plans in Phase 1 and/or 2.
 Click **[here](https://go.gov.sg/phase3smpha)** to submit.